neurodata/checklists/methods_paper.md

 ideally, this is stated using statistical decision theoretical language.
 1. desiderata: [here](https://github.com/neurodata/checklists/blob/master/algorithm_properties.md) is a list of algorithm properties.  the desiderata should typically be particular goals for a subset of these properties.
 1. algorithm: describe algorithm first in words, then provide pseudocode. description should include any hyper-parameters.

+### results

+### Why does it work well?

+1. provide geometric intuition as to why this algorithm should work well under certain contexts/s settings.
+1. Support this geometic intuition with concrete simulated examples, in particular:
-1. illustrative example: a figure illustrating that the method achieves the goal in the setting under which we expect it to.  ideally, in the introduction of the manuscript we've already explained that there is a **gap** that we are filling, so this figure should also illustrate that the other methdos fail here.
+  1. good illustrative example: a figure illustrating that the method achieves the goal in the setting under which we expect it to.  ideally, in the introduction of the manuscript we've already explained that there is a **gap** that we are filling, so this figure should demonstrate that this method fills this gap, and also illustrate that the other methdos fail here.
+  1. bad illustrative example: same deal, but this time, illustrating that it does not work much worse than other algorithms in settings for which we expect it not to do better.
-1. theory: prove theoretical properties about method. this means provide theoretical guarantees of performance along >=1 of the desired properties from [here](https://github.com/neurodata/checklists/blob/master/algorithm_properties.md).
+1. prove theoretical properties about method. this means provide theoretical guarantees of performance along >=1 of the desired properties from [here](https://github.com/neurodata/checklists/blob/master/algorithm_properties.md). this includes proving when it is (and is not) optimal.

+### Why does it work well / not well

+1. simulated examples
-1. numerical support: run simulation that demonstrates that the theoretical result hold empirically as well.
+  1. numerical support: run simulation that demonstrates that the theoretical result hold empirically as well (these might be the above illustrative example). compare to benchmarks.
-1. numerical extension: run simulations that extend beyond the limitations of the theory, for example, demonstrate robustness, or finite sample properties.
+  1. numerical extension: run simulations that extend beyond the limitations of the theory (if the method is parametric), for example, demonstrate robustness, or finite sample properties. compare to benchmarks.
-1. simulated benchmark: compare performance of new method with existing tools on simulated data, for which we know what we expect the answer to be.  ideally, the set of simulations overlaps with what previous people did, so we have fair comparisons.
-1. real data example: demonstration that the performance is not merely theoretical in nature, rather, it also improves performance on real data (relative to previously existing tools).
+  1. real data example: demonstration that the performance also improves performance on real data (relative to previously existing tools).
   1. synthetic data analysis: generate data as close to real data as possible, and run same analysis, to assess the degree of credance we lend to the results on the real data.

 for a good example, see my [signal subgraph paper](http://ieeexplore.ieee.org/document/6341752/)